williammanning68/Mon-Hans/README.md

 ## Configuration
 - Add keywords to `keywords.txt`.
 - Set SMTP credentials and recipients as environment variables or GitHub Secrets.
+- The included GitHub Actions workflow runs daily at 8:30am Hobart time and emails results only when new transcripts are available.

 ## Running locally
 ```